Nagendra1997/python/installation.md

 Install the development packages for Python : `python` and `python-dev`

-Make sure that the Python package `distutils` is installed before continuing.
+Make sure that the Python package `setuptools` is installed before continuing.
 For example, in Debian GNU/Linux, installing python-dev also installs distutils.

 #### Debian/Ubuntu
 ```